-Compass Charter Schools (Compass) of Los Angeles' Comprehensive Safety Plan was initially developed in February 2019, is updated every six months, and adopted into the Board Policy Manual.
+Compass Charter Schools (Compass) of San Diego's Comprehensive Safety Plan was initially developed in February 2019, is updated every six months, and adopted into the Board Policy Manual.
 The document includes 12 parts containing pertinent information to support and ensure the safety of scholars and staff.
 The following safety procedures are addressed: